Amferny Sinclair

-Amferny Stward Arias Sinclair (born January 15, 2000) is a Costa Rican professional soccer player.
+Amferny Stward Arias Sinclair (born January 15, 2000) is a Costa Rican professional soccer player for Puntarenas F.C..
 He played college soccer for Syracuse University.

 Playing career

-Amferney Sinclair was born Ronald Arias Jimenez and Yolony Sinclair Clark in Alajuela, Costa Rica.
+Amferney Sinclair was born Ronald Arias Jimenez and Yorleny Sinclair Clark in Alajuela, Costa Rica.
 He attended Escuela Bri-Bri and was a standout at Liga Deportiva Alajuelense for 11 years.

 He has appeared for his home country at various youth levels, most notably at the 2017 FIFA U-17 World Cup and the 2018 CONCACAF U-20 Championship.

 College

 Sinclair chose to pursue college soccer at Syracuse University in 2019.
 At Syracuse, Sinclair appeared in 64 matches during his four years, starting every match of his senior year.
 As a senior in 2022, Sinclair was named a team captain.
 He helped clinch Syracuse's first ever national championship with a successful penalty kick in the 7–6 shootout against Indiana.
 He started 21 matches and played 1,890 minutes.